Sunday, February 1, 2026

 Perhaps that is why I am writing this now.

 I wanted people to understand how I became who I am — and that the silence was not emptiness, but survival.
+That the boy who was once voted Most Talkative didn't disappear.
+He adapted.

 Perhaps this is my way of practicing a voice I have too often kept contained.

-And perhaps, at this stage of my life, the switch I wish I could flip is not somewhere outside of me — but within.
+And perhaps, at this stage of my life, the switch I wish I could flip is not somewhere outside of me —

 No comments: